MrNeRF/gaussian-splatting-cuda/README.md

 ./SIBR_viewers/install/bin/SIBR_gaussianViewer_app -m output
 ```

+## Contributions
+Contributions are welcome!
+I want to make this a community project.

+Some ideas for relative straight forward contributions:
+- Revamp the README.
+- Add a proper config file or cmd line config.

+I want to get rid of some heavy dependencies:
+- Replace glm with custom matrix operations
+- Replace the few Eigen with some custom matrix operations

+Advanced contributions or long term goals:
+- Build a renderer to view training output in real time and to replace SIBR viewer.
+- Look into [gtsfm](https://github.com/borglab/gtsfm) to replace colmap dependency
+- CUDA optimization
+- Build a proper viewer for the training output (maybe with XR support?).

+Own ideas are welcome as well!

-## Contribution Guidelines
+### Contribution Guidelines

-Thank you for considering a contribution!
 Below are some guidelines to help ensure our project remains effective and consistent.

 1. **Getting Started with Contributions**:
     - I've marked several beginner-friendly issues as **good first issues**.
 If you're new to the project, these are great places to start.
-    - For those looking to contribute something not currently listed as an issue, feel free to create one, or you can direct message me on Twitter for a quick chat.
+    - For those looking to contribute something not currently listed as an issue or propose something in the discussion section.
+You can direct message me on Twitter for a quick chat.
 Since there are not many contributors at the moment, I'm happy to discuss your ideas and help you get started.

 2. **Before Submitting Your Pull Request**:
-    - Please squash your commits for clarity and to make my life as reviewer way easier.
     - Ensure you've applied `clang-format` to maintain consistent coding style.
+There is in tools folder a git pre-commit hook.
+You can just copy it to .git/hooks/pre-commit.
+It will run clang-format before every commit.
     - We aim to minimize dependencies.
 If you're introducing a new one, it's essential to raise an issue for discussion first.
 There are ongoing efforts to reduce the number of dependencies, and your understanding in this area is appreciated.

 3. **Key Principles for Contributions**: